Getting started with the Dapr Workflow Python SDK

 From the Python SDK root directory, navigate to the Dapr Workflow example.

-cd examples/demo_workflow
+cd examples/workflow

 Run the application locally